indieisaconcept/itinerary/README.md

 An object literal which details the type of template a route identifies as.
 These values can be anything specific to your individual needs with the exception of the template type **vertical**.

-A vertical is a convention introduced by Boulevard which essentially promotes a route to a root config.
+A vertical is a convention introduced by Itinerary which essentially promotes a route to a root config.
 This means that routes below will only inherit assets from it's immediate parent route with a template type of vertical enabled and the route flagged as a vertical will not inherit the route config.
 The exception to this is when the include helper is in use.

 ```javascript
 'name': {